 What I’m going to focus on next month

 1 Playing around more with Facebook.
 I generally write facebook off in terms of somewhere to promote as it is very much a ‘pay to play’ platform now.
 So I’m going to have a go at trying some of the different ad types they have and seeing what works.

 2 Creating an email challenge.
 I really want to grow my email subscribers which are slowly improving.
 I have put a lot of time and effort into researching the best email service provider.
 For anyone looking, the most helpful thing I found was this Mailgun vs Sendgrid comparison.
 My first big push for this is to create an email challenge.
-I’ve decided I’m going to do it around SEO – something like how to improve your SEO in a week with an email each day for an activity which you need to do.
-I’ve started drafting it all and will run it from the 20th of November – you can sign up below!
+I’ve decided I’m going to do it around SEO – something like how to improve your SEO in a week with an email each day for an activity that you need to do.
+It’s something inspired by the local SEO services strategies that work so well for those companies, and I’ve started drafting it all and will run it from the 20th of November – you can sign up below!

 3 Getting some blog reviews.
 I did work with a load of lovely bloggers to develop my services but I do want to try and get some reviews of the services on blogs, especially in niches where I don’t have many followers.
 I’m hoping this will be another handy little way of promoting the services.